jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 avoid.
 Components can contain vulnerabilities, which their applications then inherit.
-Worse, components can be vulnerable without having an available remediation path (e.g. no path forward, described later in this chapter), requiring significant effort to refactor or deprecate the component.
+Worse, components can be vulnerable without having an available remediation path (e.g. “no path forward,” described later in this chapter), requiring significant effort to refactor or deprecate the component.
 Component upgrades can also break application